DocWibbleyWobbley/gcode_estimator/README.md

 2. Execute `make`

 ### Settings
 * Use without printer config to use linear moves.
-You should look at +10% Estimation
+You should look at +10% Estimation.
+It's not reliable on prints with lots of infill.
 * Alternatively copy `config_example.json` to `config.json` and edit based on your printer settings.
-You should look at -15% Estimation
+You should look at -12.5% Estimation

 ### Usage
 `./gcode_time [file] ...`